casanave/fetal_health/README.md

 ​​CITATION: https://www.kaggle.com/datasets/andrewmvd/fetal-health-classification

-*8CITATION** : Dua, D. and Graff, C. (2019).
+**CITATION** : Dua, D. and Graff, C. (2019).
 UCI Machine Learning Repository [http://archive.ics.uci.edu/ml].
 Irvine, CA: University of California, School of Information and Computer Science.

 From Kaggle on the Size of the Data and Classes within: